flatcar-archive/flatcar-docs/docs/installing/bare-metal/booting-with-pxe.md

     - ../../bare-metal/booting-with-pxe
 ---

 These instructions will walk you through booting Flatcar Container Linux via PXE on real or virtual hardware.
 By default, this will run Flatcar Container Linux completely out of RAM.
-Flatcar Container Linux can also be [installed to disk](installing-to-disk).
+Flatcar Container Linux can also be [installed to disk][installing-to-disk].

 A minimum of 3 GB of RAM is required to boot Flatcar Container Linux via PXE.